awesome-schedule/plannable/README.md

 -   Node.js >= 10.16

-Clone the repository and update data
+Clone the repository and update data.
+The `updatedata` script will automatically clone `https://github.com/awesome-schedule/data` into `scripts` so the data can be access locally.

 ```bash
 git clone https://github.com/awesome-schedule/plannable